-Need a high quality, ?
-You will love this set of Journal Prompts that and help you .
+Need a high quality, No Prep Activity?
+You will love this set of Journal Prompts that encourage deep thinking and help you collect data on student learning.
 Students will enjoy drawing and writing about addition and subtraction with regrouping, word problems, strip diagrams, estimation, and using number lines to represent word problems.

 These journal prompts give students an opportunity to think deeply about concepts covered in the TEKS and to see patterns.

 I absolutely love using math journals in the classroom!
 They are the perfect way to engage students in deep thinking and assess their understanding.
 Math journal prompts are naturally differentiated, as students are able to dive as deep into content as they are able to.

 - 20 Journal Prompts

 - 10 Full Page Sample Journal Prompt Responses that can be used as examples at a math station

 - Teaching Tips for using the Journal Prompts